Improving Adversarial Robustness via Joint Classification and Multiple Explicit Detection Classes: Societal Impacts

 \section{Societal Impacts}

-Since current trained neural networks are highly vulnerable to adversarial examples and out-of-distribution samples, it is debatable whether to use such models in mission-critical applications such as self-driving cars.
-To address neural networks' safety and reliability concerns, it is crucial to devise mechanisms guaranteeing the robustness of the trained models in uncertain and adversarial environments.
-The current work proposes a rigorous methodology for training and verifying neural networks against adversarial attacks.
-From a broader perspective, verifiable guarantees for the performance of artificial intelligence (AI) models reduce the ethical and safety concerns existing around AI systems.
+Given the susceptibility of presently trained neural networks to adversarial examples and out-of-distribution samples, the deployment of such models in critical applications like self-driving cars has been the subject of debate.
+Ensuring the reliability and safety of neural networks in unpredictable and adversarial environments requires the development of mechanisms that guarantee the models' robustness.
+Our current study proposes a systematic approach for training and validating neural networks against adversarial attacks.
+From a broader perspective, establishing verifiable assurances for the performance of artificial intelligence (AI) models alleviates ethical and safety concerns associated with AI systems.